drivet/website-11ty/src/posts/feed/2022/fifteen-years.md

-The ability to publish short, quick notes on my blog basically means that I can more easily use this platform for purposes that hitherto had been mostly the purview of Facebook and Twitter - namely day-to-day, diary oriented musings.
+The ability to publish short, quick notes on my blog basically means that I can more easily use this platform for purposes that hitherto had been mostly the purview of Facebook and Twitter - namely day-to-day, diary-oriented musings.
 The introduction of webmentions have added a sense of community.

 Effectively, participating in the IndieWeb has resulted in a kind of